turboMaCk/koa-sslify/README.md

 koa-sslify will respond with `405` with appropriate `Allow` header by default.
 You can change whitelisted methods by passing `redirectMethods` array to options as well as change status for disallowed methods using `disallowStatus`.

-### Skip Default Port in Redirect URL

-**By default port is excluded from redirect url if it's set to `443`.**
-Since `443` is default port for `HTTPS` browser will use it by default anyway so there is no need to explicitly return it as part of URL.
-Anyway in case you need to **always return port as part of URL string** you can pass options with `skipDefaultPort: false` to do the trick.

 ## License